Tandstik/RewardADs/docs/video-tutorial.md

 ---

-### How to link your Minecraft with RewardADs Account And Buy RewardADs
+### How to link your Minecraft with RewardADs Account And Buy Rewards

 <iframe width="950" height="550"